-Important Information About CARES Act Funding
+Important Information About HEERF I Funding

-- Funds will be added to your Harper account and disbursed on Monday, May 11, 2020.
+- Funds were disbursed beginning on Monday, May 11, 2020.

 - Funds are not considered taxable income.